Skip to main content

 Follow these steps

-Should a community decide to pursue the goal of becoming a Main Street Maine or Maine Downtown Affiliate community, the following steps are offered as guidance:
+Should your community decide to pursue the goal of becoming a Main Street or Maine Downtown Affiliate community, these three steps will get you started:

 Step 1: Initial inquiry